MCDReforged/MCDReforged/docs/source/configuration.rst

 .. seealso::

-    :ref:`command:Hot reloads` command, for more detail about hot reloads
+    :ref:`command/mcdr:Hot reloads` command, for more detail about hot reloads

 List of options
 ---------------